Jeff Dunham: 2009–present

 In March 2009, Dunham signed a multi-platform deal with Comedy Central.
 It included a fourth stand-up special to air in 2010, DVDs, a consumer products partnership, a 60-city tour beginning in September 2010, and an order for a television series called The Jeff Dunham Show that premiered on October 22, 2009.
 Despite having the most-watched premiere in Comedy Central history, and higher average ratings than other shows on that network initially, the show was canceled after only one season, amid poor reviews, dwindling ratings and higher production costs than other Comedy Central shows.

 Dunham appeared in a guest role with Bubba J on NBC's sitcom 30 Rock, playing a ventriloquist named Rick Wayne and his dummy Pumpkin from Stone Mountain, Georgia.
 In November 2009 Dunham also appeared with Walter in "Hart to Hart", an episode of the Disney Channel series Sonny With a Chance, as two security guards.
 He appeared in the 2010 Steve Carell/Paul Rudd comedy, Dinner for Schmucks, as Lewis, with a new puppet named Diane.

-His fourth special, Jeff Dunham: Controlled Chaos, premiered on September 25, 2011, on Comedy Central.
-His fifth special, Minding the Monsters, which was taped in Savannah, premiered on Comedy Central on October 7, 2012.
-His sixth special, All Over the Map, which was taped in various international cities, premiered on Comedy Central on November 16, 2014.

-On March 28, 2014, Country Music Television premiered Achmed Saves America, an animated film starring Achmed the Dead Terrorist.

-Dunham's seventh special, Unhinged in Hollywood, premiered on September 17, 2015.
-Rather than premiering on Comedy Central, the special instead aired on NBC.
+His fourth special, Controlled Chaos, was released on September 25, 2011, on Comedy Central.
+It was taped at the Landmark Theater and premiered to an estimated 8.3 million viewers.
+The DVD received a 5× Platinum certification from the RIAA.
+He spent the next year performing internationally on the Controlled Chaos Tour.
+In May 2012, Dunham recorded his fifth special, Minding Monsters, at the Lucas Theater in Savannah, Georgia.
+It premiered on Comedy Central on October 7, 2012.
+The DVD received a 4× Platinum certification from the RIAA.
+Dunham's sixth special, All Over the Map, was released on Comedy Central on November 16, 2014.
+The show was taped during his performances on five different continents.
+Also in 2014, Country Music Television premiered Achmed Saves America, an animated film starring Achmed the Dead Terrorist.
+Dunham released his seventh special, Unhinged in Hollywood, on September 17, 2015.
+The show was filmed inside the Dolby Theatre and was his first special to premier on NBC.

+Dunham performed the North American Perfectly Unbalanced Tour beginning in December 2015.
+A second leg of the tour ran internationally in 2017, the same year Dunham received a star on the Hollywood Walk of Fame.
+Beginning in September 2017, he toured North America for his Passively Aggressive Tour.
+2017 was also the year he made his Netflix special debut with the release of Relative Disaster.
+He released Relative Disaster, his second Netflix special, in 2019.